jansdhillon/landscape-demo/README.md

 ## Step 2.
 Decide between self-signed SSL and valid SSL certificates

-Option 1: Use self-signed SSL certificates, and launch
+### Option 1: Use self-signed SSL certificates, and launch

-To use self-signed SSL certificates, either remove the CERTBOT variable, and remove all 3 SSL_ prefixed variables, or leave them blank:
+To use self-signed SSL certificates, edit [variables.txt](variables.txt) and either remove the CERTBOT variable, and remove all 3 SSL_ prefixed variables, or leave them blank:

 ```text
 CERTBOT=